 Excel Sheet Tabs Hidden Behind Taskbar: 4 Solutions

 1. Maximize Excel Window

-Restored Excel Window is the most common problem of the Sheet Tabs Hidden behind the Taskbar.
+Restoring the Excel Window is the most common problem with the Sheet Tabs hidden behind the Taskbar.
 In the following picture, we can guess that the sheet tabs are behind the taskbar.